-In our collaborative and comparative research we look at experiences and representations of love.
+In our research we look at experiences and representations of love.
 There is no limit to the scope of our work regarding the types of love studied: parental love, romantic love, neighbourly love, patriotism etc.

 Many network members focus their research on the present (here labelled ‘the twenty-first century’).
 This focus does not imply that somehow at midnight of the first of January 2000 a paradigm shift had occurred.
 Love is durable and it is flexible.
 It is shaped and reshaped by physiological and psychological constants, by the extremely longue durée of evolutionary processes, by centuries of love doctrines, and by profound changes in society that have occurred in the last century and decades.
 While we tend to believe in eternal values of love and even eternal love, our experiences often feel new, unprecedented and challenging.
 This is one of the reason why we have opened our network to historians and other researchers who in their work don’t necessarily draw lines into the present.
 Equally we invite contributions regarding the potentiality of love and love in the future.